aloefflerj/astro-focus-kit/README.md

       ![image](https://user-images.githubusercontent.com/51006938/204978324-d40feece-6e83-4d03-893d-184bac286fe9.png)
     - You can choose to go back to tasks page and accept the block
     - Else you can choose to keep procrastinating.
-In this case you should tell a reason on why you want to do that
+In this case you should tell a reason on why do you want to do that

       ![image](https://user-images.githubusercontent.com/51006938/204978578-1f9da780-1534-418b-a8c6-6551db6d447a.png)

-    - You will be redirected to the site you were trying to procrastinate and a timer will be shown on the extension showing you how many minutes you have until the site will be blocked again.
+    - You will be redirected to the site you were trying to procrastinate and a timer will be shown on the extension displaying how many minutes you have until the site will be blocked again.
 It is a "procrastination session".

       ![image](https://user-images.githubusercontent.com/51006938/204978878-3dba1e16-a30d-4082-af0a-b59506a3dfdb.png)